 Have you ever considered skipping your regular shampoo routine because your hair looks dry and damaged?
 Then co-washing will be the perfect option for you, especially if you have curly natural hair.

 Co-washing, or conditioner washing, is becoming popular as a gentler alternative for maintaining healthy hair.
-According to many renowned hair care experts, co-washing helps to retain natural oils and moisture, leaving hair softer and more manageable.
+Co-washing can help to retain natural oils and moisture, leaving hair softer and more manageable.

 But what exactly is co-washing, why should you consider co-washing, and how can it make a difference to your hair?
 It’s best to evaluate all the facts so that you can make an informed decision on whether or not to co-wash.